kparc/kcc/README.md

 #### annotations

-Commenting your 𝒌 code is the best way not to end up coding Java for food, unless you are Arthur Whitney.
+Commenting your 𝒌 code is the best way not to end up coding JavaScript for food, unless you are Arthur Whitney.
 We dare to assume you are not, so comments start with `/`.
 When used inline, prepend at least one space.
 Here is an annotated declaration of two variables:

 ```q
 /annotations are your friends